AidanMDB/MomentMaker/README.md

 - **Download Media** - download your moment onto your own personal device

 ## Work Flow
+User manual can found in file labeled USERMANUAL.md

 **Home Page**
 - Creates an account and login to their own account